 I quickly downloaded the sheet music, which Sylvain had posted on his site.
 Later, when he visited the United States in 2002, we performed the tune together at the Grange hall in Trenton, Maine.
 Here is his recording on the giordy:

 Sylvain’s light touch on the tune did not prepare me for the version I heard on a compilation called, Accordeons en Aubrec.
 This is pretty hard-core Auvergnat playing on the five-row, chromatic button accordion — the squeeze-instrument of choice for tradfrench music for most of the twentieth century.
 Note the spelling change of the name.

-Finally, here’s a reposting of my recording of this, made about three years ago on my Salterelle Pastourelle.
+Finally, here’s a reposting of my recording of this, made in 2008 (!!!) on my Salterelle Pastourelle.

 It’s coming.
 As I reported in a previous post, on May 29, a group of Alsatian diatonistes and their closest friends will be gathering in Dahlenheim for their accordion, picnic basket bacchanal, the Pique-diatonique.
 As usual, I am unable to attend, and I was thinking to myself, “Self, you could surely use such an event.”
 At the very least, I would like to express my solidarity with the pique-diatonistes.
 In that previous post, I suggested a sort of international holiday, Pique-diatonique Day.
 The UN declined to act on my request.
 C’est la vie.

 Still, to all who cannot attend, on May 29, I invite you to go have a picnic and play accordion tunes from the pique-diatonique tune book.
 (Note that the three tunes adopted for this year are here.)

 Further, if you so wish, I invite you to record yourself in audio or video, and post it to YouTube or whatever service you prefer.
 I will gather these recordings into an Anthologie Vidéo de l’Absent, and feature them here.